istio/istio.io/content/en/docs/setup/install/multicluster/before-you-begin/index.md

 particular steps will depend on your requirements for network and control plane topology.

-Choose the installation that best fit your needs:
+Choose the installation that best fits your needs:

 {{< tip >}}
 For meshes that span more than two clusters, you may need to use more than